soyjubilado/AdventOfCode/2024/README.md

     This is the final version I've checked in, rather than the code that displays page after page hoping to see the tree.

+### Day 15

+  - I had fun doing the visualization for part 1.
+Part 2 is pending.